Tencent/spring-cloud-tencent/README.md

 ## Key Features

-* **Service Registration and Discovery**：Based on Spring Cloud's discovery and registration standard.
+* **Service Registration and Discovery**: Based on Spring Cloud's discovery and registration standard.
-* **Service Routing and LoadBalancer**：Based on ribbon's API port, provide dynamic routing and load balancing use cases.
+* **Service Routing and LoadBalancer**: Based on ribbon's API port, provide dynamic routing and load balancing use cases.
-* **CircuitBreaker Node**：Support circuitbreak's auto-reset ability, ensure the reliability of distributed server
+* **CircuitBreaker Node**: Support circuitbreak's auto-reset ability, ensure the reliability of distributed server
-* **Rate Limiter**：Support rate limit between microservice and access layer, ensure the stability of backend, one can configure policies and traffic data from the control panel
+* **Rate Limiter**: Support rate limit between microservice and access layer, ensure the stability of backend, one can configure policies and traffic data from the control panel
+* **Metadata Delivery**: Support metadata delivery between gateways and microservices.

 ## Components